New Hampshire / Belknap County

 Healthcare

-Alton residents have convenient access to quality healthcare, with major hospitals like Huggins Hospital and Lakes Region General Hospital nearby.
-Most locals are covered by health insurance, and the area maintains a solid ratio of physicians to residents.
+Alton residents have access to quality healthcare, with major hospitals like Huggins Hospital and Lakes Region General Hospital nearby.
+The community benefits from a high physician-to-resident ratio of 2.1 per 1,000 people and 94.8% health insurance coverage.
+Local healthcare services are reliable and comprehensive.

 Huggins Hospital